 Allow you to contact prospective customers – If you have an effective email marketing platform, getting prospective customers to give you an email address can be gold.
-This allows you to market directly to the prospective customer.
+This allows you to market directly.
 Sometimes websites are designed to capture mailing addresses to fuel direct mail campaigns or telephone numbers used to make outbound solicitations.
 Often, to get something you want, you’ll have to give something of value.
 For example, you might offer to give the results of a free diagnostic test in order to get prospective customers to provide an email address.

 Facilitate the selection of a product/service – Sometimes websites will allow prospective customers to see enough information to develop a strong hypothesis regarding what they’ll purchase.
 For example, automobile dealerships frequently provide detailed specification and even allow you to see their inventory.
 We found the last car we purchased online.
 After a quick test drive, we bought.
 Failing something unexpected when we saw the car, the sale was closed online.

 Sell online – You will need an effective e-commerce platform.
-There are many available.
+We use 1 Shopping Cart, but others are available.
 You’ll also need a way to deliver the product or service.
 Ensure that your offerings are easy to find, that the benefits of purchasing are clearly described and that the ordering process is as simple as possible.
 Finally, you’ll need to drive large volumes of people to your website.
-Online marketing is a numbers game—think thousands of visitors per month if not tens or hundreds of thousands.
+Online marketing is a numbers game -- think thousands of visitors per month if not tens or hundreds of thousands.